2lambda123/iotaledger-wasp/documentation/docs/contract_core/accounts.md

 It also provides information about the assets deposited on the chain.
 Note that the ledger of accounts on the chain is consistently maintained behind scenes by the VM.
-The `accounts` contract provides a front-end of authorized access to those accounts for outside usersof the chain.
+The `accounts` contract provides a front-end of authorized access to those accounts for outside users of the chain.

 ### Entry Points